Songtech-0912/songtech-0912.github.io/content/portfolio/index.md

 ## Portfolio

 I am a current undergraduate student at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) majoring in Applied Physics.
-I engage in a multidisplinary range of organizations and activities, and am always glad to learn new skills and work on new things!
+In addition, I am the **[Head of Project Elara](https://elaraproject.org/)**, a not-for-profit research organization that develops open-source technologies.
+I am always glad to learn new skills and work on new things!

 ### Research

-My research is in the fields of computational electromagnetics for space-based energy applications.
-I am the director of [Project Elara](https://elaraproject.github.io/), the nonprofit I do this research through.
-In addition, I am a member of the Rensselaer-based [Materials Intelligence](https://materials-intelligence.com/) group that uses machine learning for materials discovery.
+[My research](https://research.elaraproject.org/) is in the fields of computational electromagnetics for space-based energy applications.
+I develop theoretical models and numerical simulations for power transmission in the microwave spectrum, which may one day allow for beaming power from space to Earth.
+In addition, I previously did research with the Rensselaer-based [Materials Intelligence](https://materials-intelligence.com/) group, using machine learning for materials discovery.

 ### Technical writing and science outreach

 I believe firmly in the importance of scientific education and making it accessible to everyone.
-I have written [several hundred pages](@/notes.md) of STEM notes aimed at providing a complete undergraduate-level education in the sciences (in particular physics) to anyone, as well as being a major contributor to the official Handbook of [Project Elara](https://elaraproject.github.io/elara-handbook/).
+I have written [several hundred pages](@/notes.md) of STEM notes aimed at providing a complete undergraduate-level education in the sciences (in particular physics) to anyone, as well as being a major contributor to the official Handbook of [Project Elara](https://elaraproject.org/elara-handbook/).
 Currently, I am also working on [a series of theoretical physics books](https://learntheoreticalphysics.com/) designed for a general audience.

 ### Software development

-I am an active developer with experience in web development, scientific computing, and Python development, with over 80 open-source GitHub repositories.
+I am an active developer with experience in web development, scientific computing, Rust, and Python development, with over 80 open-source GitHub repositories.
 See my GitHub [here](https://github.com/songtech-0912/).

 ### Design, VFX, and 3D graphics

-In addition to scientific work, I have experience in UI/UX design and have been a longtime web designer for the visual effects software [Natron](https://github.com/NatronGitHub/Natron).
+In addition to scientific work, I have experience in UI/UX design and have been a longtime web designer and contributor to the visual effects software [Natron](https://github.com/NatronGitHub/Natron).
 I am also a 3D/VFX artist, with a portfolio on [Artstation](https://www.artstation.com/songtech-0912).

 ### Musical performance and composition